+If the motorcycle is not being used for an extended length of time, additional measures are recommended.
 Before storing the motorcycle, check all parts for function and wear.
 If service, repairs, or replacements are necessary, you should do this during the storage period (less workshop overload).
-In this way, you can avoid long workshop waiting times at the start of the new season.
+This allows you to avoid long waiting periods when the next season starts.

-- When refueling for the last time before taking the motorcycle out of service, add fuel additive.
+When refueling for the last time before taking the motorcycle out of service, add fuel additive.

-Fuel additive (📖 p.
-337)
+Fuel additive (🕮 p.
+341)

 - Refuel. (🕮 p.
 180)

-- Clean motorcycle. (💷 p.
-299)
+- Clean the motorcycle. (

+p.
+302)

+- Change the engine oil and the oil filter, clean the oil screens. ◄ (♠ p.
+291)

 - Check the coolant fill level and antifreeze.

-- Check tire pressure. (📖 p.
-246)
+- Remove the 12-V battery. ❖ (Հ p.
+254)